hellojwilde/hellojwilde.github.io/_posts/2015-07-05-gossamer-two-day-three.md

 In the demo, I'm running browser.html from Webpack's development server.
 It watches and serves the browser.html files from my working copy, performs incremental module builds, and has an open [socket.io](http://socket.io/) connection to the browser notifying it of build status.

-When the working copy changes changes, it performs an incremental build and notifies the browser of new code.
+When the working copy changes, it performs an incremental build and notifies the browser of new code.
 The browser can apply the changes without a restart.

 ## What I Did on Saturday